UWC Mahindra

 The Mahindra United World College of India (MUWCI, also referred to as UWC Mahindra College or simply UWC Mahindra) is a pre-university international boarding school, located 40 km west of Pune in Maharashtra, India.
 The college is a two-year programme with about 240 full-time boarders from around 70 countries, and follows the International Baccalaureate Diploma Program (IBDP).

 It is one of the 18 United World Colleges, and the only one in South Asia.
 The school was established in November 1997 with the support of Harish Mahindra and Anand Mahindra of the Mahindra Group.

 History

 On 28 November 1997, Queen Noor of Jordan and Nelson Mandela inaugurated the UWC Mahindra College in India.
 The opening of the school was made possible by a donation of land and building infrastructure by Harish Mahindra, of the Mahindra Group.
-The company and several members of the family remain involved with the college, with Keshub Mahindra serving as chair of the college, and the company continuing to fund student scholarships.
+The company and several members of the family remain involved with the college, with Anand Mahindra serving as chair of the college, and the company continuing to fund student scholarships.